Dick Clay: Playing career

 Clay began playing football for Kyabram in the Goulburn Valley Football League (GVFL), from where he gained his nickname the 'Kyabram Kid'.
 Initially a forward flanker, he developed into a key player after growing 15 centimetres in six months.

-In 1964, Clay became the first GVFL player to kick over 100 goals in a season, eventually finishing with 116 and also winning the League's best-and-fairest award, the Morrison Medal.
+In 1964, Clay became only the second GVFL player to kick over 100 goals in a season, eventually finishing with 116 and also winning the League's best-and-fairest award, the Morrison Medal.
 Clay's performances inevitably attracted attention from a number of VFL clubs, and initially he had signed a Form Four agreement with after former player Les Mogg saw him in action in a practice match for Kyabram at Cobram.
 But Richmond and Footscray had also shown interest in obtaining Clay's services.

 Clay made his VFL debut with Richmond in Round 2 of the 1966 VFL season in a win against at the MCG, lining up at centre half-forward on the great Ted Whitten.

 The following season, Tasmanian prodigy Royce Hart arrived in a similar blaze of publicity to what Clay had experienced.
 To accommodate Hart, Hafey switched Clay to the wing where he formed a revered centreline with Francis Bourke and Bill Barrot.

 Clay was on the wing in the 1967 and 1969 Grand Final triumphs.